Singapore SoundCloud Meetup – The Review

 Supersixteen (soundcloud.com/supersixteen)is Jowell Tan’s live-looping post-rock project.
 I love live-looping, but outside of Japan, it doesn’t seem to be as popular in Asia as it is in the US and Europe.
 Which is a shame, because when it’s done well, this kind of music can be very powerful and cinematic.
 Supersixteen is one of my favourite Singapore Soundclouders and I was really glad to see this music getting some more exposure.

 Marcus (soundcloud.com/marcuswong) helped me co-ordinate the event and really did most of the work in making the meetup happen.
 I was familiar with his material on SoundCloud, but had never heard him live.
 He performed with a backup guitarist and I was really impressed with the power and emotion he brought to his vocals.
 Marcus has a lot of performing experience and his alt pop style really won the crowd over.
-In fact, you can hear Marcus’ lives set from the meetup on his SoundCloud page.

 The Panel Discussion